hqi001/rosaria_client/README.md

 This is a ROS package that I ([@hanzheteng](https://github.com/hanzheteng)) implement some control algorithms for [Pioneer 3-AT](http://www.mobilerobots.com/researchrobots/p3at.aspx) robots.

-This package is forked from [rosaria_client](https://github.com/pengtang/rosaria_client), which has a good demo client and tutorials.
+This package is forked from [rosaria_client](https://github.com/pengtang/rosaria_client), which has a good demo client program and some tutorials.
 Please refer to the link above for detailed information.
-This documentation only focus on the new features.
+This document only focuses on the new features.

 Update date: Oct.
 3, 2017